nasimsoltani/unicorn/README.md

 The traces that are used for training/test the models are included in the `trace` folder in the git repository.
 Full dataset before and after Colosseum can be found [here](https://utexas.box.com/s/rvtfrv09gnaf1xqaj0a1bfcdvsj0p3n1).

+## Repository Structure
+The repository has the following overall structure:

+* `code` directory: Contains the python code to do preprocessing, training, and test pipelines.
+* `traces` directory: Contains all the KPI traces used in the paper UNICORN.
+* `file2app_map.pkl`: Contains the mapping between the file names in `traces` and the application classes.
+* `Plotting.ipynb`: Contains scripts to read prediction pickle files and plot the results.

 ## Running the code

 ### Preprocessing
-As the first step you need to preprocess the dataset using `preprocessing.py`.
+As the first step you need to preprocess the dataset using `preprocessing.py` in the `code` directory.
 Run it as:
 '''
 python preprocessing.py
 '''